by Asif Khan

 - Drama suitable for schools, colleges and youth theatres

 Bradford, in the month of Ramadan.
 Shaz, a local garage mechanic, is trying to keep his business going despite the terrible scandal of Asian men involved in grooming young girls for sex in the area.
 Racists plan to march through the city in protest and Samina, Shaz’s sister wants to make a speech at a counter-demonstration.
 Shaz just wants a quiet life so that his prospective in-laws will let him marry their beautiful daughter, but as the city gets swept up in the protest, his world gets turned upside down.

-“Asif Khan is most well-known for his remarkable performance in one-man monologue quartet Love, Bombs and Apples, and his debut outing as a playwright is similarly impressive, bringing clarity and humour to dark and difficult material.”
-4 stars – The Stage
+“★★★★ [Asif Khan’s] debut outing as a playwright is impressive, bringing clarity and humour to dark and difficult material.”

-“It is a triumph: a savagely funny, thought-provoking piece, which lingers long in the memory.”
-4 stars – The Peg
+“★★★★ A triumph: a savagely funny, thought-provoking piece, which lingers long in the memory.”

 About the author